Aayush63777/StorSight/README.md

 It is inspired by concepts commonly encountered in enterprise storage operations, infrastructure monitoring, incident management, and troubleshooting.

-It is not an internal, proprietary, official, or affiliated NetApp product and does not contain proprietary NetApp source code, confidential information, or internal systems.

 The project is intended to demonstrate software engineering, system design, backend development, database design, operational intelligence concepts, testing, and deployment skills.